nicolelucas03/nicolelucas03/README.md

 - ⚡ Fun fact: ...
 -->

+## ⭐ About Me
 Hey there,

 I'm Nicole Lucas, a software engineer passionate about building impactful web applications and solving real-world problems.
 I recently graduated from Washington University in St. Louis with a major in Computer Science and minor in Human-Computer Interaction.

+## 🔑 Key Skills and Technologies

+## 📌 Notable Projects

+## 🌀Fun Facts
+- 🏃‍♀️ I enjoy running!
+My goal is to complete a 10K or Half Marathon in every state across the US.
+* 📚 I love reading novels - Feel free to drop recommendations!
++ 🌱 Currently learning: Machine Learning and AI Integration